- Experienced & Award-Winning Representation

-Under California law, the owner, occupant or lessor of a premises is generally the one legally responsible for dangerous conditions or activities on the premises.
-The owner, occupant or lessor has a duty to exercise ordinary care in the use, maintenance and management of the premises in order to avoid exposing persons to an unreasonable risk of harm.
+Under California law, the owner, occupant or lessor of a premises (owner-operator) is generally the one legally responsible for dangerous conditions or activities on the premises.
+The owner-operator has a duty to exercise ordinary care in the use, maintenance, and management of the premises in order to avoid exposing persons to an unreasonable risk of harm.
 Under limited circumstances, landowners may be strictly liable for harm caused to another on their property.
-These same general duties apply whether you are on private, commercial or public property.
+These same general duties apply whether you are on private, commercial, or public property.

 If you or a loved one has suffered an injury as a result of a dangerous condition on the property owned or maintained by another, you should speak to an experienced attorney to ensure you rights are protected.
 At Walton Law, A.P.C., we have successfully handled several premises liability cases and understand the intricacies surrounding these difficult claims.

-For a free and confidential consultation with an experienced attorney, please call us directly at (866) 338-7079, or click here to submit your inquiry online.
+For a free and confidential consultation with an experienced San Diego premises liability attorney, please call us directly at (866) 338-7079, or click here to submit your inquiry online.